snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 you're ready.
 Uh-huh.
 Got it."
 After clicking off and putting the device away, he continued, "They'll be here in a few minutes.
 Why don't I get you gentlemen started off with a round.
-I'm sure one of your shipmates already promised to pick up your tab tonight but let me get the first one."
+I'm sure one of your shipmates already promised to pick up your tab tonight, but let me get the first one."

 "Thank you, Jaxon.
 Truly, thank you for everything.
 I wouldn't have made